red-magic/cs16-server/README.md

 It also creates `hlds` user that extracts all acrhives from `/tmp/cs16-server` to `/home/hlds/.steam` directory, makes necessary symlinks and updates **steamcmd**.

-`hlds` user is created with account locked, you need to use `sudo su - hlds` if you plan to do further server configuration in `/home/hlds/.steam` directory.
+`hlds` user is created with account locked, you need to use `sudo -u hlds bash` if you plan to do further server configuration in `/home/hlds/.steam` directory.

 yapb bots are disabled by default, if you want to enable them uncomment `;;linux addons/yapb/bin/yapb.so` line in `cs16/cstrike/addons/metamod/plugins.ini`.